Burwell, Cambridgeshire: Early settlement

 Activity on the fen continued into the Bronze Age, as did activity close to the spring but they were joined by increasing activity on the heath in the south of the parish, where barrows are known to have existed.
 The southern part of the parish is also the highest ground within it, and is close to the ancient Icknield Way.

 As Burwell entered the Iron Age, activity on the fens to the west appears to have decreased as the conditions became more marshy.
 However, ditch systems and enclosures were found there during excavations in 1969 and 1995.
 Activity near the spring continued, with evidence of a burial in a nearby ditch.
 Settlement was revealed in 2005 on the eastern edge of the village.
+A pair of cropmarks a short distance east of the village may be the result of the below ground remains of Iron Age square barrows.

 Settlement close to the spring continued after Roman colonisation of Britain.
 Evidence has been found 500 yards north of St Mary's Church.
 Roman archaeological remains have been found round the village, including pottery, vessels and bowls, a lead vat, and coins perhaps relating to a villa in Ness Road, north of the village.
 Evidence of another villa in the same area comes in roof tiles from the 2nd century CE, although findings here and there cover the 2nd to 4th centuries.
 Reach Lode on the north-west edge was probably of Roman construction, as was the original Burwell Lode, since been replaced.